wgirhad/simplest-orm/README.md

-# simplestORM
+# simplestPhpORM
-Not a full fledged ORM, but made my life easier, so I'm sharing :)
+Not a full fledged Object-relational mapper, but made my life easier, so I'm sharing :)

+Up to now working only with MySQL/MariaDB, plan to support other DBMSes